oxdc/obsidian-vertical-tabs-docs/content/Beta Versions/beta program.md

 ## Overview

-The Vertical Tabs Beta Program offers early access to new features, access to a private Discord community, and an opportunity to support ongoing development.
+The Vertical Tabs Beta Program offers early access to new features and an opportunity to support ongoing development.
 As a subscriber, you'll receive beta builds before public release and help shape the future of Vertical Tabs.

 ## How to Join